 Any real estate agent can sell a home.
 But to get the most amount of money possible it requires an agent who is a fearless negotiator, with experience and well-honed marketing chops.

 The road from offer to closing is littered with potholes, each of which can, when navigated by the wrong real estate agent, cause the erosion of your asking price, or worse.
 Considering a pre-sale home inspection gives you a solution to any unforeseen selling drama you might encounter!

 1. Minimize surprises for the buyers

-One of the biggest real estate transaction “potholes” is the home inspection.
+One of the biggest real estate transaction “potholes” is home inspection.
 Because negative findings can cause price negotiations to begin anew, and with far more emotional intensity than the original negotiations, minimizing the inspection’s impact on the sale is paramount to getting top dollar for your home.

-A professional, pre-sale home inspection will give you a clear idea on what the buyer will learn about the home during the escrow period.
+A professional, pre-sale home inspection will give you a clear idea of what the buyer will learn about the home during the escrow period.
 Making the necessary repairs before a buyer steps in removes this obstacle.

 Even if you choose not to make recommended repairs, we can let the buyer know about them ahead of time.
 It’s better to lose the buyers before they make an offer and you take the home off the market than weeks down the road.

 Now, some repairs may be required by lenders and, less frequently, insurers, but we can discuss this when we see the list of the inspector’s surprises.